 Overall, even though the larger amount created thicker parmesan crisps, they were too chewy for our liking.
 The best option that we tested was 1 teaspoon in each mini muffin cup (or mounded on a baking sheet).

-Other cheeses: Feel free to experiment by substituting the parmesan cheese for your favorite aged cheeses.
-Romano, gruyere, and cheddar are some that I’m going to test out within the next few months.
-Just make sure to grate them using the small holes on your box grater.
+Other cheeses: Feel free to experiment by substituting the parmesan cheese for your favorite aged or hard cheese.
+Romano, gruyere, and cheddar have all turned out well in tests.
+Just make sure to grate the cheese using the small holes on your box grater.

 A mix of cheeses: In store-bought versions, it’s not uncommon to see combinations of cheeses used to make cheese crisps.
 You can do the same with this recipe!
 Just substitute a portion of the parmesan cheese for another type of your choosing.